-These operators allow us to give an explicit expression for the expectation of a functional of a point process with respect to its intensity functions. \begin{prop} If $X$ is an almost surely finite point process such that $\E[4^{|X|}]<+\infty$, then
+\com{In a similar way, we could also extend these definitions to $\Omegaf{n}$ for any $n$ but we will only need the case $n\leq 2$ for the remaining of the paper.} These operators allow us to give an explicit expression for the expectation of a functional of a point process with respect to its intensity functions. \begin{prop} If $X$ is an almost surely finite point process such that $\E[4^{|X|}]<+\infty$, then

-for all bounded functions $f:\Omega_f\rightarrow\R$.
-Moreover, If $X'$ is a point process independent from $X$ satisfying the same assumptions than $X$ and with $n$-th order intensity functions $\rho_n'$, then
+for all bounded functions $f:\Omegaf{}\rightarrow\R$.
+Moreover, if $X'$ is a point process independent from $X$ satisfying the same assumptions than $X$ and with $n$-th order intensity functions $\rho_n'$, then

-for all bounded functions $f:\Omega_f^2\rightarrow\R$. \end{prop} \begin{proof} Using the bound $|\check f(x)|\leq \|f\|_{\infty}2^{|x|}$ we get
+for all bounded functions $f:\Omegaf{2}\rightarrow\R$. \end{prop} \begin{proof} Using the bound $|\check f(x)|\leq \com{\|f\|_{\infty}\mbox{card}\{Z,Z\subset X\}=\|f\|_{\infty}2^{|x|}}$ we get

 Since we can write

 then